jecki/DHParser/documentation_src/manuals/01_ebnf.rst

    and thus reports as many errors as possible on the first run.

-3. that ideally no consequential errors (Folgefehler) are introduced which are not original errors in the source document, but merely artifacts of badly choosen locations for the resumption of the parsing process.
+3. that ideally no consequential errors ("Folgefehler") are introduced which are not original errors in the source document, but merely artifacts of badly chosen locations for the resumption of the parsing process.

 There are a number of techniques for fail-tolerant parsing.
 One technique that